© Crown copyright 2018

 - understand the national risks and their impacts by reading the National Risk Register and the National Business Resilience Planning Assumptions

 These resources help people to quickly prepare for the hazards and threats that may affect them.

 - make sure you have suitable insurance, the Association of British Insurers website has useful information on home insurance and flooding insurance

 - think about where you would go and stay – and how you would get there – if an emergency meant that you couldn’t stay at home

 - make an emergency plan or a flood plan and discuss it with your family and friends so they know what to do.
 Here is an example template, but you might want to search for a version produced by your Local Resilience Forum

 - put together a ‘grab bag’ of things to take in an emergency

 More advanced preparation for flooding:

-- read advice on planning, managing and recovering from a flood
+- read advice on planning ahead, and also managing and recovering from a flood

 - prepare your home to be resilient to flooding and read these frequently asked questions about resilient repairs to your home

 - understand what to expect from your insurer if you are flooded

 One of the best ways to improve your resilience to an emergency is to plan with other people.
 Read more information on how you can get involved in your community’s resilience in section 4 below.

 3. Prepare your business for emergencies